 Why is this guy even pretending to be a Republican and why is the establishment so concerned about stopping Donnelly and supporting a man who is worse than a squish on every issue?
 In addition to being socially liberal, Kashkari actually voted for Obama in 2008 and has never run for public office.

-My point in this article is not to try to push a Donnelly win — although I think he will easily defeat Kashkari since he has all the grassroots and tea party support while Kashkari’s campaign is failing to gain traction.
-Pulling off a win in November against Jerry Brown would take a few miracles and is not likely to happen, but at least Donnelly will give Brown a fun fight along the way.
+My point in this article is not to try to push a Donnelly win — although I think he will easily defeat Kashkari as he has all the grassroots and tea party support in California while Kashkari’s campaign is failing to gain traction.
+Pulling off a win in November against Jerry Brown would take a few miracles and is not likely to happen, but at least Donnelly will give Brown a bit of a fight.

 But the bigger issue is just how obsessed the establishment elite have become in thinking “establishment knows best.”
 Their arrogance is getting repugnant.